TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Text/Properties/EnableTabulator.rst

 enableTabulator
 ===============

+.. confval:: enableTabulator

+   :type: boolean
-   :type: boolean   :Scope: Display
+   :Scope: Display

-:aspect:`renderType`
-    :ref:`textTable <columns-text-renderType-textTable>`,
+   :RenderType: :ref:`textTable <columns-text-renderType-textTable>`,
       :ref:`default <columns-text-renderType-default>`

    Enabling this allows to use tabs in a text field.
 This works well together with :ref:`fixed-width fonts <columns-text-properties-fixedFont>` (monospace) for code editing.

    Does not apply to RTE fields.